 For more than a century, copper and gold have been mined in the Mt Lyell area.
 Previous operators of the Mt Lyell mine discharged smelter slag and mill tailings into the river system until smelting stopped in 1970, and discharge of tailings to the river ceased in 1994.
 The current mine operator, Copper Mines of Tasmania (CMT), contain their mill tailings in a tailings dam in accordance with best practice.

-Legacy waste rock dumps at Mt Lyell.
+Photo: Legacy waste rock dumps at Mt Lyell.
 When rainfall meets these rocks, acid drainage is created

 Environmental impact of acid mine drainage on the King and Queen Rivers and Macquarie Harbour

-The environmental impact of Mt Lyell’s acid drainage has been the subject of numerous investigations, theses, models and monitoring programs spanning decades.
+The environmental impact of Mt Lyell’s AMD has been the subject of numerous investigations, theses, models and monitoring programs spanning decades.
 All investigations have consistently reported a biologically dead lower King River due to low pH and high metal (copper, aluminium) levels, and impacted ecosystems in Macquarie Harbour, due to high copper levels.

 Further information is available from the Australian Government’s Department of the Environment website Final report: Mount Lyell Remediation Research and Demonstration Program.

-Water management works on the mine site to divert clean water from the acid producing areas and to eventually collect and store acid drainage for treatment have been completed.
+Water management works on the mine site to divert clean water from the acid-producing areas and to eventually collect and store acid drainage for treatment have been completed.

 The Tasmanian Government signed a Memorandum of Understanding for the project with the Australian Government in December 2004, for the implementation of a copper extraction plant.
-However due to the technical complexities of developing the treatment system, the Memorandum of Understanding expired prior to the completion of the project.
+However, due to the technical complexities of developing the treatment system, the Memorandum of Understanding expired prior to the completion of the project.